jaredpek/Heart-Disease-Classification-Model/README.md

 - This is a Machine Learning Model Created using Python's SciKit-Learn Library.
 - The model will predict whether a person has Heart Disease from their Medical Attributes.
 - Refer to the ProjectOverview File for more information.
+- Model is Deployed using a Web Application crated using Streamlit.

 Installation:
 1. Download Project: